amspector100/knockpy/README.md

 ``pip install git+git://github.com/jcrudy/choldate.git``

-Note that installing choldate does require installing cython, which requires access to a C compiler.
-This can be challenging on Windows, and if you have difficulty on any OS, please carefully follow the instructions [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).

 Then, install knockpy using pip:

 ``pip install knockpy``

-If the installation fails on your system, please reach out to me and I'll try to help.
+Note that both choldate and knockpy require cython, and installing cython requires access to a C compiler.
+This can be challenging on Windows, and if you have difficulty on any OS, please carefully follow the instructions [here](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).
+Alternatively, if the installation fails on your system, please reach out to me and I'll try to help.

 To use the (optional) kpytorch submodule, you will need to install [pytorch](https://pytorch.org/).